Guanghan/mydocs/docs/_build/html/_sources/standardize.rst.txt

 ========================================
 We provide the example code to load detection results of SVAI standard json format into python native format, for further processing (e.g., in the human pose estimation phase).

+We also give a specific example of converting the SVAI standard json format into Cascaded Pyramid Networks (CPN) format.
+With the provided utility code, the conversion is very convenient.

 The code is open-sourced in SVAI group.
 Please log in your Gitlab to access the code.

 Example Code: `Examples: read standard json <http://bit.jd.com/svai/openSVAI/blob/dev/standardize/convert/keypoint_to_standard/read_standard_detect.py>`_